eoinkelly/ember-runloop-handbook/README.md

 * `Ember.run.throttle`
     * Used to guarantee a minimum time between calls to a particular callback

-These functions are useful becuase they allow us to control when the given callback is _not_ run.
+These functions are useful because they allow us to control when the given callback is _not_ run.
 When it is actually run, these functions use `Ember.run` so these functions can be thought of  as "`Ember.run` with some extra controls about when the function should be run"